My list of Persona 5 tips. Compiled based on my mistakes. Seems like I suck even in cyber social life. : (

 15) The Most Important of All Persona 5 Tips.
 Focus!
 But Don’t Get Obsessive

 I think the best part about Persona games is that they offer such a unique blend of fantasy and reality.
 The reality part requires you to plan carefully if you want the most out of the game.
-But seriously, there’s no need to be obsessive.
+But seriously, there’s little need to be obsessive.

 To put it in another way, have fun!
 Don’t be too harsh on yourself if you need to cramp before exams because you forgot about them.
 In my opinion, this is actually the best part of the game.
-Facing your weaknesses, remember, is the first step to having a real persona.
+To face your weaknesses, remember, is the first step to having a real persona.